hartenthaler/hh_extended_family/readme.md

 * optional labels for special GEDCOM situations, such as adopted child, foster child, triplet, stillborn, infant death, and challenged linkage
 * relationship grouping that distinguishes biological, social, and step relationships where the underlying GEDCOM data provides this information
 * optional summary counts
+* optional summary statistics for selected direct-line generations, including ancestor/descendant rows, biological counts, generation length, lifespan, oldest persons, and detected ancestor/descendant implex
 * optional handling of partner chains
+* optional print/PDF button that opens a print-optimized view for the currently selected filter
 * optional "copy to clippings cart" action with support for huhwt-cce or the module's internal fallback action
+* optional mouseover information for each shown person's relationship path to the proband
 * configurable handling of empty family parts
 * full or shortened display name of the proband
 * configurable place-name format in event boxes, including full place names, city-only display, and city plus ISO country code